 Peachcraft does such terrific work.
 It’s a joy to work with them.
 PeachCraft Studios of Drama, Voice & Filmmaking

-November 12, 2010 – Just finished a one day shoot for a small indie film, “The Most Girl Part of You”, where I got to play a grandfather.
+November 12, 2010 – Just finished a one-day shoot for a small indie film, “The Most Girl Part of You”, where I got to play a grandfather.
 Go figure.
 Great day, great production company (White Horse Pictures, Nicole Emanuele – Producer).
 Cast by Kate Kennedy (Peachcraft Studios) and written/directed by Devyn Waitt, Cherie Saulter, 1st AD.
 Thanks to all for reminding me of how it CAN be.

 I have a hard time differentiating between work and play since I’ve always been paid to do that which I enjoy.
-I love learning about new things and since there’s always more to learn in the technology field, I love it!
+I love learning about new things, and since there’s always more to learn in the technology field, I love it!

 I guess a problem with hobbies is that they don’t pay and my work pays me to have fun also.
 So when I get a chance, I read fiction, non-fiction, biography, spiritual concepts, politics, online news, and the like.
 Did I mention bicycling and saving the planet for our kids?

-Writing is something I always mean to get back to, and I will.
+Writing is something I always meant to get back to, so I did.
 I’ve had a one-act play, Major Breakthrough, produced three times (once in the Big Apple even!) and written an unproduced full-length film.
-Lately I’ve focused on short stories and samples of some of my writing (technical writing too) can be found by clicking here.
+Lately, I’ve focused on short stories, and samples of some of my writing (technical writing, too) can be found by clicking here.
 For my acting resume and headshot, click here.
-(230 Kb PDF)